excellalabs/docker-workshop-2/README.md

-# Getting started deploying with Docker using Kubernetes
+# Getting Started Deploying to Kubernetes

 In this workshop, we will take a containerized application, and go through basic steps to deploy it.